($561) Cost to ship a car from Charleston, WV to Columbia, SC

 The time of the year

-Seasonal demand and weather conditions in both Charleston and Columbia can impact car shipping prices.
+The time of year and weather conditions in Charleston and Columbia play a major role in determining car shipping rates.

 September, June and May are the most pleasant months in Charleston, while January and February are the least comfortable months.